MicrosoftDocs/openapi-docs/OpenAPI/kiota/install.md

 ## REST API Client Code Generator

 > [!IMPORTANT]
 > The REST API Client Code Generator extension for Visual Studio is maintained and distributed by the community and is not an official Microsoft Visual Studio extension.
 Microsoft makes no warranties, express or implied, with respect to the extension or its use.
 Use of this extension is at your own risk.
-Microsoft shall not be liable for any damages arising out of or in connection with the use of this plugin.
+Microsoft shall not be liable for any damages arising out of or in connection with the use of this extension.

 [REST API Client Code Generator](https://github.com/christianhelle/apiclientcodegen) is a collection of Visual Studio C# custom tool code generators for OpenAPI specifications.
 This extension will install Kiota on-demand and will also add the required NuGet packages to build the generated code to the project.
 The generated code is created as a "code-behind" file to the OpenAPI specifications file in the .NET project.
-This extension offers same-day releases for new Kiota versions.
+This extension offers same-day releases for new Kiota versions, but this requires updating the extension, which can be configured to be automatically.

 **Installation:**